 Memorable Manitobans: Hilda Hesson (1883-1968)

-Author, poet, teacher, community activist.
+Author, poet, educator, community activist.

 She served on the Winnipeg City Council from 1940 to 1947.
 She was a director of the Women’s Progressive Conservative Association of Canada, was a founding member and President of the Winnipeg Professional Women’s Club and later President of the Canadian Federation of Business and Professional Women.
 She wrote for magazines under the name of Bobbie Burke and her poetry was included in several Canadian anthologies.
 She was a member of the Women’s Canadian Club, The Soroptimist Club, Victoria Business and Professional Women’s Club, and St. John’s Anglican Church.

-She moved to Victoria, British Columbia around 1954 where she died on 22 March 1968.
+She moved to Victoria, British Columbia around 1954 where she died unmarried on 22 March 1968.
 She donated a collection of photos to the S. J. McKee Archives at Brandon University.

 Her articles for the Manitoba Historical Society: